Mark Your Calendars for Saturday, January 31, 2026

 Win a pBone or pBone Mini at Tromblow’in

-Thanks to the generosity of our corporate sponsors, Dillon Music and Warwick Music Group, we will have not one pBone but also a pBone Mini to raffle!
+Thanks to the generosity of Warwick Music Group, we will have a pBone Mini to raffle!
 The pBone Mini is a smaller version of the original pBone and is basically an E-flat Alto Trombone (but light as a feather!).
-Raffle tickets are $2 each, 3 for $5 or $110 for am arm’s length.
+Raffle tickets are $2 each, 3 for $5 or $10 for an arm’s length.
 The drawing held during the afternoon of Tromblow’in.
 Raffle proceeds help offset expenses of our Tromblow’in Workshop.

 JMU’s Forbes Center for the Performing Arts